-Strychnine can still be encountered in North America as a purpose marketed bait intended for the use against above ground pests such as coyotes and subterranean pests like moles, gophers and groundhogs.
+Strychnine can still be encountered in North America as a purpose-marketed bait intended for use against above-ground pests such as coyotes and subterranean pests like moles, gophers, and groundhogs.

 Certain fruit bats are notably immune and horses in particular seem to show significant resistance to it, meaning that it might have a place as a slightly safer option for use on a horse farm if dosing is carefully metered for the target animal.

 And once again, possession of pure strychnine might be illegal in your area and its acquisition is strictly controlled so make sure you check all applicable laws as required.
 Also keep in mind that the misuse of any commercially sold poison baits is a crime.

 Ethylene glycol is odorless, colorless and, perhaps sinisterly, very sweet and a common component found in virtually all antifreeze solutions intended for use in automobiles.

 In mammals, consumption results in intoxication, vomiting, seizure, kidney failure, and brain damage.

 Ethylene glycol is highly toxic and doses for humans or animals resulting from more than a lick or small mouthful mean that timely hospitalization is a must if a good outcome is to be assured.

 Unlike other poisons on this list ethylene glycol shows several distinct stages of symptoms with later stages sometimes coming after an intermediate period of seeming improvement, though underlying damage to the body is still ongoing, and severe.

 Also noteworthy is the fact that the onset of symptoms is highly variable, resulting anywhere from a half hour to half a day after exposure.